 Downplayed in Princess Waltz with Shikikagura Suzushiro, who looks, acts and tries very hard to be one of these.
 Stand in her way, however, and she shows a much more ruthless and bitchy side to her personality, and also possesses a powerful and brutal fighting style.

-Two in Kanon Akiko Minase the gentle and assertive mom, and Sayuri Kurata an Ojou who stands up to demons despite being a muggle for her friend Mai.
+Sayuri Kurata, an Ojou who stands up to demons despite being a muggle, for her friend Mai.

 Grandmaster of Theft: Julia, the shy assistant that takes care of all the details of Vincent's business.
 This gives her a lot of power, martial arts aside.

-Rarity is always prim and proper, but she doesn't shy away from a fight with a manticore, gets into an EPIC pillow fight, and single-handedly turns the tables on the Diamond Dogs who try to enslave her.
-Notably, every time she's been in an actual fight, she doesn't rely on her magic, instead she gets very physical, such as punching out mooks with right hooks.
+Rarity is always prim and proper, but she boldly charges in to fight a manticore, gets into an EPIC pillow fight, and single-handedly turns the tables on the Diamond Dogs when they try to enslave her.
+Notably, every time she's been in an actual fight, she doesn't rely on her magic; instead, she resorts to good old hoofticuffs, such as punching out mooks with right hooks.

 Princess Celestia as well.
 Granted, she generally desires a less formal relationship with her subjects and has a rather puckish sense of humor, but she clearly is a mare of great elegance and refinement.
-At the same time, when the chips are down, the steel comes out, as when she orders the mane six to do away with Discord (and later Queen Chrysalis), when she and her sister dealt with Discord themselves thousands of years before that, and King Sombra slightly a mere thousand years ago.
+At the same time, when the chips are down, the steel comes out, as when she orders the Mane Six to do away with Discord (and later Queen Chrysalis) with all dispatch, or when she and her sister dealt with Discord themselves thousands of years before that, and King Sombra a mere thousand years ago.

-Dana Tan from Batman Beyond as the affluent girlfriend of the new Batman, Terry.
+Batman Beyond: Dana Tan as the affluent girlfriend of the new Batman, Terry.
 Sweet, supportive and the one of two people who can strike fear in him (the other being the original Batman).
 Unfazed when he tells her his secret.
 When in danger she can hold her own until he shows up.
-Even Bruce doesn't unnerve Terry as much as Dana as he'll sass the old man to his face but only really gets worried when Dana is mad at him.
+Even Bruce doesn't unnerve Terry as much as Dana; he'll sass the old man to his face, but only really gets worried when Dana is mad at him.

-Toph Bei-Fong of Avatar The Last Airbender, daughter of one of the richest families from the Earth Kingdom....isn't this.
+Toph Bei-Fong, daughter of one of the richest families from the Earth Kingdom....isn't this.
 She's crude, rude, and out-spoken but she had to act like a demure, helpless blind girl for 12 years so she can definitely act the part on occasion.
 Such as when the group neeeded to get into Ba Sing Se and she manipulated the clerk in check to get free passports.